google/rekall/docs/Manual/Plugins/Windows/WinPhysicalMap.md

 ### Notes

-1. It is rather easy to manupulate this information to subvert acquisition.
+1. It is rather easy to manipulate this information to subvert acquisition.
 Most acquisition tools use this information to determine where it is safe to read and to avoid reading from DMA mapped memory.